-This post gathers together some the images of the murals from the Peter Moloney collection.
+This post gathers together images of the murals, taken from the Peter Moloney and Extramural Activity collections.
 Dates are mostly from CAIN.

 Modified with a “No RUC” badge (1995).

 CAIN gives both 1997 and 1999 for this mural.

 The oak leaves were given stripes down the middle.

 Later repainted with two-tone oak leaves, an inner red circle, and a cross in the centre (in 2005?)